agencyenterprise/react-native-health/README.md

 client.
 For more information, see [background observers](/docs/background.md).

 ## Documentation

-There is a gitbook version for the documentation [here](https://docs.react-native-health.com/).

 All the documentation is under the [docs](/docs) folder.
 They are split into the following categories: